2020 General Election

 - Return it to your polling place on election day - Each municipality will be required to open at least one in-person polling site, and all counties must ensure that at least 50% of their total polling places are open.

 You also have the option of voting in person on election day at your local polling location.
 Any voter who chooses to cast their vote in person will do so on a provisional ballot.
+(Normally a provisional ballot is cast by a voter whose eligibility to vote cannot be confirmed at the polls on Election Day.
+For the November 3rd General Election all voters, except those with a disability, are required to vote using a paper provisional ballot.
+If, after the election, it is determined that the voter who cast the provisional ballot was eligible to vote, the ballot will be counted.)
 All individuals with disabilities will have access to an ADA conforming voting machine.
 Find your polling location.

 Poll Workers Needed